14 Minimalist Packing Tips to Help You Pack Light

 Finding items with multiple functions is every minimalist’s dream.
 Think dresses that can be worn to the beach and in a restaurant or shoes that are stylish enough for city wear but also supportive enough for a hike.
 My favourite item is a scarf, just a plain rectangle of soft fabric that can become a headscarf, picnic rug, shawl, pillow, sheet, blanket, sarong or curtain in any given situation.

-3. Capsule Wardrobe
+3. Capsule Wardrobe in a minimalist backpack

 I had a capsule wardrobe before I even knew what one was!
-The concept of owning a few key items in plain colours is key for minimalist travel.
+The concept of owning a few key items in plain colours is key for minimalist packing.
 The idea is to be able to create several different outfits or looks using the same few items and knowing that everything goes with everything.
 So choose your (simple) colour scheme and stock up on essentials like an eco-friendly organic t-shirt, a button-up shirt and comfortable dress.

 4. Sort your shoes